Heat dome will blanket much of the US, with worrisome temperatures in Midwest

 Madison County, Iowa, farmer Ryan Marquardt said corn sweat is “not as bad as a sauna, but it definitely would have a sauna effect.
 It’s humid in there (the cornfield), so you’re gonna sweat.”

-Cornfield contributions to the overall humidity are much lower compared to the humidity winds carry from the Gulf of Mexico, according to OSU.
+Cornfield contributions to the overall humidity are much lower compared to the humidity winds carry from the Gulf, according to OSU.

 Associated Press writer Jack Dura in Bismarck, North Dakota, contributed to this report.